oneconvergence/dkube-examples-internal/keras/classification/mnist/README.md

 # How to Serve

- 1. After the job is *complete* from above step.
-The trained model will get generated inside *Dkube*.
-Link to which is reflected in the *Model* field of a job in *Job* table.
+ 1. After the job is *complete* from above step, a trained model will get generated inside *Dkube*.
+Link to this model will be reflected in the *Model* field of a job in *Job* table.
  2. Click the link to see the trained model details.
- 3. Click the *Deploy* button to deploy the trained model for serving.
-A form will display.
+ 3. Click on the *Deploy* button to deploy the trained model for serving.
+A form will get displayed.
- 4. Input the unique name say *keras-digits-serving*
+ 4. Enter the unique name, say *keras-digits-serving*
- 5. Select *CPU* or *GPU* to deploy model on specific device.
+ 5. Select *CPU* or *GPU* to deploy model on a specific device.
 Unless specifically required, model can be served on CPU.
- 6. Click *Deploy* button.
+ 6. Click on *Deploy* button.
- 7. Click *Inferences* side menu and check that a serving job is created with the name given i.e, *keras-digits-serving*.
+ 7. Click on *Inferences* side menu and check if a serving job is created with the name given i.e, *keras-digits-serving*.
  8. Wait till *status* field shows *running*.
  9. Copy the *URL* shown in *Endpoint* field of the serving job.